qm9941/ObjectDetection/README.md

 ### EDA Summary
 The training data set contains 1719 and the validation data set 198 individual pictures.
 According to the histogram plot as well as to the median in the descriptive statistics, the validation data set generally contains more objects per frame compared with the training data set.
 In both data set, there are almost no cyclists.
 Most of the objects are vehicles.
-The average image brightness is quite compareable in both data sets, though the validation set does not contain really dim images.
+The average image brightness is quite comparable in both data sets, though the validation set does not contain really dim images.

-## Training and evalutation of the object detection algorithm
+## Training and evaluation of the object detection algorithm
 ### Reference experiment
 A reference experiment has been provided which has been used as a baseline for further experiments.
 More information on the 'Single Shot Detector' can be found here [here](https://arxiv.org/pdf/1512.02325.pdf).<br>
 The reference uses a pretrained SSD Resnet 50 640x640 model, which was also used for all further experiments.<br>